The Only Good Indian by Pandemic Theatre

 Written and Performed by Debbie Patterson, Hazel Venzon, Eric Plamondon, Jivesh Parasram & Tom Arthur Davis

-The Only Good Indian is part lecture, part meditation, and part threat.
+The Only Good Indian is part Ted-Talk, part meditation, and part threat.
 Or maybe a sacrifice.

 Each incarnation of The Only Good Indian recruits a new artist to step into the radical headspace of a suicide bomber.
 In turn, each performer straps themselves into a suicide vest — and struggles to rationalize to the audience such an “irrational” decision.